pranavpandey/small-app-support/README.md

 ### Eclipse with ADT

-Its an Eclipse project, import it in eclipse and add the path of your Sony add-on SDK.
-Run the sample to see it working.
+It is an Eclipse project, import it in eclipse and add the Sony small app library.
+To do this, follow the steps below for both `library` and `sample`.

+1. Right click on the the `project` and select `Properties`.
+2. On left pane, select `Java Build Path`.
+3. Click on `Libraries` tab and select `Add External JARs`.
+4. Navigate to the Sony `Sony Small App SDK directory` and select `com.sony.smallapp.jar` (under `libs` folder).
+5. Clean and rebuild project.

+Run the sample to see it in action.

+---

 ## Usage